When a threat is in plain view and in front of you, there is no confusion about whether or not you should prepare to defend yourself.

 An attacker or trespasser has stepped into your territory and comfort zone, and you are forced to take necessary actions to protect yourself and your loved ones.

-The good news is, you don’t have to worry because you’re protected by Gunowner Identity Theft Coverage.
+The good news is, you don’t have to worry because you’re protected with Gunowner Identity Theft Coverage.

-In 2018 alone, gun theft experienced a significant rise in frequency, as savvier criminals used them to commit crimes that would only be traced to a law-abiding gun owner.
+In 2018, gun theft experienced a significant rise in frequency, as savvier criminals used the stolen guns to commit crimes that would only be traced to a law-abiding gun owner.

 And despite taking all the precautions and becoming educated on the latest gun laws, gun owners are turned into victims from the most unassuming situations.
-And once they realize that their identity is at risk, most gun owners are left to face the consequences and the fallout alone.
+Once they realize their identity is at risk, most gun owners are left to face the consequences and the fallout alone.

 You’re not like most gun owners.
 You have Gunowner Identity Theft Coverage.